ChibiKev/CLA-32/readme.txt

 1. Start Electric VLSI and load one of the jelib files.
 2. Navigate to the cla32{sch} or cla32{lay} circuit.
 3. Go to Tools > Simulation (Spice) > Write Spice Deck.
-Note 1: The location of the models.txt may differ so change according to your respective location.
+Note: The location of the spice models file may differ so change according to your respective location.
+To use the same models file that was used in our simulations, see optional step 4.

+4. (Optional) The models file used in these LTSPICE simulations are also included in the LTSPICE/ directory.
+To work with them, copy the file (kim_models.txt) into the C:\Electric\ directory.
+In doing this, the user will not have to modify the LTSPICE code itself to get it working on their system.